26 Types Of Beet You Need To Grow

 Boldor

 This golden variety is consistently delicious.
-They have deep yellow-orange rounded roots that are crowned with yellow stems and light green tops.
+They have deep yellow-orange rounded roots crowned with yellow stems and light green tops.
 They’re sweet when juiced or shredded into salads, and they’re also delicious roasted.

 Golden Boy